Masteroduo/Arch_dotfiles/README.md

 # dotfiles
 Basically my dotfiles for my Manjaro KDE Linux installation.
-Currently has mpv configuration.
-Will add more configurations in the future.
+To use them clone them and paste it in .config directory